-Renewed federal executions raise death penalty’s 2020 stakes
+Resumed federal executions raise death penalty’s 2020 stakes

 Four years later, then-Arkansas Gov. Bill Clinton projected the opposite message, defending the death penalty on a New Hampshire debate stage, then leaving the campaign trail to return to his home state and preside over the execution of Ricky Ray Rector, a mentally impaired black inmate who killed a police officer and another man.

-In the decade that followed, though, many Democrats were moved by the startling revelations of inmates being wrongly executed and began to rethink their position on capital punishment.
+In the decade that followed, though, many Democrats began to rethink their positions on capital punishment, moved by startling revelations of innocent people being sentenced to death row only to be eventually exonerated and even worries about wrongful executions.

 In 2014, an Oklahoma execution was problematic enough that President Barack Obama mulled a moratorium on the federal death penalty.
-Though that never materialized, his party’s national platform endorsed one two years later, and only one of the 24 Democrats seeking the White House in 2020 — Montana Gov. Steve Bullock — has publicly supported preserving capital punishment in some form.
+Though that never materialized, his party’s national platform endorsed one two years later, and only one of the 24 Democrats seeking the White House in 2020, Montana Gov. Steve Bullock, has publicly supported preserving capital punishment in some form.

 The issue took on unexpected urgency on Thursday when the Justice Department announced that it will begin executing federal death row inmates for the first time since 2003, again raising the political stakes on a topic that’s rarely been a Democratic strength.
-And while the party is now much more unified in opposing it than a generation ago, the public is not — potentially casting a long policy shadow over the upcoming primary.
+And while the party is now much more unified in opposing it than a generation ago, the public is not, potentially casting a long policy shadow over the upcoming primary.

 Democratic strategist Mike Lavigne said that, despite the planned federal executions, he doesn’t see the issue as a winner for Democrats because “there’s not a lot of single-issue voters on the death penalty.”

 Still, several Democratic presidential candidates strongly criticized the move, setting up a stark contrast with President Donald Trump.

 “Capital punishment is immoral and deeply flawed,” Sen. Kamala Harris of California said on Twitter.
 “Too many innocent people have been put to death.”

 About 6 in 10 Americans favor the death penalty, according to the General Social Survey, conducted by NORC at the University of Chicago.
 That’s declined steadily since the 1990s, when nearly three-quarters were in favor.